 The basic thing missing in LEED is a method to translate and convey the complicated green building information to others in a clear, concise manner applicable to the needs of others.
 Unless you are a home owner simply looking to expand your knowledge, you want to be able to apply the knowledge.

-When it comes down to it, most clients care about green building for 3 basic reasons 1) How much money it will save them 2) How much money it will make them (for rentals, leasing and flipping) 3) How it makes them look good for marketing, usually in pursuit of #2.
-There are variations of course, but most fit this framework.
+When it comes down to it, clients typically care about green building for 3 basic reasons 1) How much money it will save them 2) How much money it will make them (for rentals, leasing and flipping) 3) How it makes them look good for marketing, usually in pursuit of #2.

 I present green building Continuing Education lectures to Realtors and developers and always recommend a course similar to Earth Advantage’s S.T.A.R. program, which focuses on client interaction in a way that is related to the DISC profile that you may have heard of.